asaadsaad/CS571-Homework-06/README.md

 * Number of seconds for workout
 * Number of seconds for rest

-All three inputs should be displayed in a single row.
+All three inputs should be displayed in a single row, above your **Start Workout** button.

 ### Workouts List
 Save all of the user's completed workouts in the form of: